BLSHEE22/chillwave-generator/README.md

 # Chillwave Generator
 An engine that randomly generates chillwave music.

+--SETUP--

-The "randomMusic.circ" file is intended to be opened in Logisim-evolution (https://github.com/kevinawalsh/logisim-evolution).
+- Open 'randomMusic.circ' in Logisim-evolution (https://github.com/kevinawalsh/logisim-evolution).

-The MIPS instructions - "randomMusicMipsCode.txt" - should then be loaded into the circuit.
+- Import the 'randomMusicMipsCode.txt' file into the circuit.

-Further instructions are listed inside the circuit!
+- Follow the written instructions for starting the program.

+- Enjoy!